lazzy07/kastane_x_compiler/README.md

 ## Project Structure

-This project is designed to be highly portable, if you dont need `Data Structures` created, you can turn it off.
+This project is designed to be highly portable, if you don't need `Data Structures` created, you can turn it off.

 ## Testing